As an Amazon Associate I earn from qualifying purchases.

 All terrain strollers work perfectly well on smooth pavement, but they really shine when you go off road.
 Whether you’re on a sandy beach, a dirt path, gravel, or some other rough surface, a good all terrain stroller will provide a smooth ride.

 As it happens, a lot of all terrain strollers are also great for jogging.
 This has a lot of do with the fact that large, air filled tires help tremendously for going off road or for a run.

 There are a number of different things to consider when looking at all terrain double strollers.
-I have narrowed down the universe of all option to the five below.
+I have narrowed down the universe of all options to the picks below.
 All of these are great, but some might be better suited to you than others.

 One of the biggest factors is price.
 The most expensive options below are the best performing ones in my opinion.
 The question though is how much do you really want to spend?
 If you are the type of person that goes on a different adventure hiking through the wilderness every weekend, it might be worth splurging.
 On the other hand, if you only hike once every couple of months, one of the more affordable options might be perfectly fine.